-Under the proposed action the Project would be relicensed for a period of 30-50 years with the adoption and implementation of the PM&E measures summarized above.
-The continued presence and operation of the Project would generally result in the persistence of conditions and trends described in the affected environment with the exception of modifications created by implementation of water resources (hydrology) and fisheries and aquatic resources related PM&E measures (PM&E measures HYD-1 and FISH-1 through FISH-4; note that implementation of FISH-1 and HYD-1 would continue the current minimum flow regime that has been in effect for many decades).
+Under the proposed action the Project would be relicensed for a period of 50 years with the adoption and implementation of the PM&E measures summarized above.
+The continued presence and operation of the Project would not result in fish habitat alteration beyond those which occurred when the facility was built in 1910.
+This is because no Project changes are contemplated that would result in habitat modification to the existing resource.
+Likewise, the continued presence and operation of the Project would not result in changes in expected turbine mortality and fish entrainment.
+Turbine mortality and entrainment related analysis conclusions are provided in the Turbine Mortality and Fish Entrainment portion of Section 3.3.4.1 and in Table 30, respectively.
+However, implementation of certain PM&E measures is expected to result in changes with respect to fish entrainment and turbine mortality.
 In particular, the construction, operation, and maintenance of a fish ladder suitable for upstream passage of Bonneville cutthroat trout and bluehead sucker (PM&E measure FISH-2) would improve upstream fish passage opportunities for these, and perhaps other, species.
-Likewise, provisions to keep the low level gate open during times when the fish ladder is inoperative (PM&E measures FISH-3 and FISH-4) would allow for upstream fish passage as well.
-The low level gate also provides an additional opportunity for downstream fish passage when it is open.
+Likewise, provisions to keep the lowlevel gate open during times when the fish ladder is inoperative (PM&E measures FISH-3 and FISH-4) would allow for upstream fish passage as well.
+The low-level gate also provides an additional opportunity for downstream fish passage when it is open.
 No changes in habitat other than the fish ladder are proposed.
-As a result, habitat conditions for aquatic species would remain the same, especially given the inclusion of HYD-1 and FISH-1 in the proposed PM&E measures (these PM&E measures are identical to each other), which propose continuing the existing 34-50 cfs minimum flows through the bypassed reach for the duration of any future license (30-50 years).
+As a result, habitat conditions for aquatic species would remain the same, especially given the inclusion of HYD-1 and FISH-1 in the proposed PM&E measures (these PM&E measures are identical to each other), which propose continuing the existing 34-50 cfs minimum flows through the bypassed reach for the duration of the license.
 This flow represents a substantial on-going investment in improved aquatic and fisheries habitat conditions within the Project Area.

 Fish entrainment and turbine mortality would remain at or lower than current levels.
 Overall, entrainment and mortality potential of Bonneville cutthroat and bluehead sucker appears to be relatively low for the Weber Project.
 Entrainment and mortality risk at unscreened irrigation diversions, such as the DWCCC diversion just downstream from the power plant, may be greater for these populations.
 This is due to the high percentage of river flow removed and the presumably high mortality levels of entrained fish.
-The potential for fish entrainment and turbine mortality at the Project is described in detail in Section 3.3.3.1 based on studies conducted in 2016.
+The potential for fish entrainment and turbine mortality at the Project is described in detail in Section 3.3.4.1 based on studies conducted in 2016.
 With construction of the fish ladder, and modification of the existing ice sluice as attraction flow coupled with spill, which can occur more often during the higher flow periods, there are several avenues for fish to move downstream without having to go through the turbines.
 This would reduce the potential for fish entrainment and turbine mortality.